 The more this continues the more waste we generate, and in the end we do not do any real work for the customer, we only restarting and re-scheduling our tasks, and manage to-do-lists, which we soon need to categorise because it has too many items, etc.

 - “Too many coordinators” is a real waste, since the coordinators many times, put +90% of their time coordinating other people or aggregating others work to a report and add very little value for the customer.
 The coordinators can exist also in the line, but is more prominent in the projects, and the bigger the organisation, the more project coordinators.
-And many times, they do not have the name coordinator, especially in an Agile organisation like SAFe, which makes it even more treacherous.
+And many times, they do not have the name coordinator, especially in an Agile organisation based on too prescriptive agile scaling frameworks, which makes it even more treacherous.
 And asking why on this symptom gives the symptom “Too high hierarchies in the projects”.

 If we put the symptoms achieved so far in a picture structured like the Prefilled Root Cause Analysis Map, it will look like this.